-- a. asking for assistance before experiencing difficulty - b. advising the Office of Student Services and Advising of the exact nature of the accommodation(s) desired - c. providing detailed supporting documentation in a timely manner - d. meeting all academic responsibilities and deadlines, taking into account any agreedupon accommodations - e. submitting a completed initial request form - f. if seeking accommodations for examinations, submitting a form requesting special exam administration conditions for each and every examination period by the specified date g. bringing any problems to the immediate attention of OSSA, since it can take time to evaluate the request and, if approved, to arrange the accommodations.
+- a. asking for assistance before experiencing difficulty - advising the Office of Student Life of the exact nature of the accommodation(s) desired - c. providing detailed supporting documentation in a timely manner - d. meeting all academic responsibilities and deadlines, taking into account any agreedupon accommodations - e. submitting a completed initial request form - f. if seeking accommodations for examinations, submitting a form requesting special exam administration conditions for each and every examination period by the specified date - g. bringing any problems to the immediate attention of the Director of Student Life, since it can take time to evaluate the request and, if approved, to arrange the accommodations.
 No relief can be given retroactively